GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 - You can use `adk web` UI to view the agents involved.
 - You can use a [proxy](https://cloud.google.com/sdk/gcloud/reference/run/services/proxy) to simplify the authentication for the Cloud Run service.
 - For this challenge if you're using the Cloud Run proxy, you need to stick to port `8080`.
-- You can verify the list by navigating to the *VM Instances* page in the Google Cloud Console or by using the `gcloud compute instances list` command in Cloud Shell.
+- You can verify the list of VMs and their state by navigating to the *VM Instances* page in the Google Cloud Console or by using the `gcloud compute instances list` command in Cloud Shell.